redwanUGA/Towards_Bulk_Density_Sensor/README.md

   - [ ] ORP

 - __Arduino__
-  - Follow Lesson 2 of `37 SENSOR KIT TUTORIAL FOR UNO AND MEGA（v1.0）.pdf`
+  - Follow Lesson 2 of `37 SENSOR KIT TUTORIAL FOR UNO AND MEGA（v1.0）.pdf` for circuit connection.
+  !
+Caution externally powered sensor is not working at this point.
-  - DHT library is needed to be imported
+  - DHT library is needed to be imported to make the code work
+  - Importing DHT library simply upload DHT11 example code in Arduino board.
+  -